teddiursa/form_filler/README.md

 My test website's form boxes have aptly named ids, such as 'fname' for the first name input box, which is less common for public website forms.
 The terms list in `config.yml` should ease the configuration of these ids.

-Since it uses the HTML ids to keep track of the form boxes, it should scale seamlessly with much more complicated websites.
+Since it uses the HTML ids to keep track of the form boxes, it should scale seamlessly with more complex websites.

-I also added some CSS to have my website display as 'Dark Mode'.
-This unnecessary for the program's functionality, but is a personal preference.

 ## Flow Chart
 ![Flowchart image](demo_files/form_filler.svg)